softcover/softcover_book/chapters/softcover_markdown.md

 The [kramdown](http://kramdown.gettalong.org/) [[sic](https://en.wikipedia.org/wiki/Sic)] project is a pure-Ruby library that supports a superset of Markdown inspired by [Markuku](http://maruku.rubyforge.org/) and [PHP Markdown Extra](http://michelf.ca/projects/php-markdown/extra/).
 From the perspective of the Softcover platform, the most important additions are support for numbered footnotes and for embedded tables.

-The \texttt{softcover} system piggybacks on kramdown's internals, which include a Markdown-to-\LaTeX\ converter to support PDF output.
-As a result, \texttt{softcover} doesn't support any kramdown syntax (such as embedded `div` tags) that have no natural conversion to \LaTeX.
-This means that \texttt{softcover} is intentionally less flexible in this regard in order to avoid the supporting HTML output that doesn't also work in PDFs.
+The \softcover\ system piggybacks on kramdown's internals, which include a Markdown-to-\LaTeX\ converter to support PDF output.
+As a result, \softcover\ doesn't support any kramdown syntax (such as embedded `div` tags) that have no natural conversion to \LaTeX.
+This means that \softcover\ is intentionally less flexible in this regard in order to avoid the supporting HTML output that doesn't also work in PDFs.

 ### Tables